 I was pleasantly surprised by Demon Hunter Severian.
 It’s a horror mystery/historical fantasy romp through late classical Milan.
-There were a few typos, though, and some similes and descriptions that didn’t quite make sense to me.
-The novel at times follows a standard formula for historical action thrillers–I won’t point out how it does so exactly–and some scenes follow that script gesture by gesture.
+There were a few typos and some similes and descriptions that didn’t quite work for me, however.
+The novel at times follows a standard formula for historical action thrillers–I won’t point out what that formula is exactly, but some scenes follow the script gesture by gesture.
 Which isn’t to say the story didn’t work.
-It was a fun ride: it delivered and left me satisfied at the end.
+It was a fun ride and left me satisfied at the end.

 Demon Hunter Severian has the potential of developing into a series revolving around its central character, and if it does, it would be interesting to see whether the secondary characters introduced in this first novel develop any further.
 The novel’s setting is unconventional, capturing a curious moment in Italian history where pagan and Christian could still live side by side, even though the pagans were starting to be hunted down for their religious differences.
 It’s a situation of religious intolerance mixed with politics that speaks a lot to the world of today, especially in the Middle East.
 What I liked about Anastasi’s treatment of good and evil is that neither side is given moral superiority–there are Christians who act good and bad just as there are pagans who act good and bad.
 These shades of grey enable the novel to pay respect to the hybridity of Milanese culture at the time.

 I think Acheron’s mission to publish Italian fantasy and speculative fiction for the English-speaking public is a fine one.
-Italy has so much history, so many ancient ruins, and so many old, forgotten cities buried underneath the modern ones that a fantastic literature emerging from such a landscape is nearly guaranteed to be rich.
+Italy has so much history, so many ancient ruins, and so many old, forgotten cities buried underneath the modern ones that the fantastic literature emerging from such its landscape is guaranteed to be rich.

 Adriano Barone, the head editor, told me by email, “With Acheron we want to fill a gap we think exists in the fantasy world, that is, Italian settings and Italian folklore.
 Italy is renowned for its history and art … we think this fascination can extend to speculative fiction too.”